utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

     </script>
   </div>
   <p class="caption">
-    Local news cameras recorded some of the firefight.
-Video clip courtesy of the <a href="http://bit.ly/267tQEV">Texas Archive of the Moving Image</a>.
+    Local news cameras recorded some of the firefight. <span class="credit">Video clip courtesy of the <a href="http://bit.ly/267tQEV">Texas Archive of the Moving Image</a></span>
   </p>
 </div>